 When everyone got back to Sanctuary there was a lot of sadness and anger over the idea that they had to pick up and move.
 So much effort and life had been invested, and the community was torn into smaller groups, each thinking they knew best what to do, including some who were planning on not leaving.

-the survivors of the RV debacle - didn’t know what to make of
+survivors of the RV debacle - didn’t know what to make of

+it.
 Who could blame them?
-The chaos of the time had made it
+The chaos of the time

-rather unfamiliar and unexpected - started to sober people up.
+action - rather unfamiliar and unexpected - started to sober

 seeming to stop or sleep.